About Ritz Carlton Rewards Credit Card

 The Short-Term Benefits of This Card: Free Nights, Points Bonuses, Upgrades

-So, like we mentioned a few seconds ago, if you spend $5,000 in the first three months, you’ll get three free nights.
+So, like we mentioned a few seconds ago, if you spend $4,000 in the first three months, you’ll get two free nights.
 Those nights will show up in your account 6-8 weeks after you hit the spending mark.
 How easy is it to get the bonus nights?

 Well, the average American family, by our calculations, can easily use their credit card for $2,000 in purchases each month, which means you should hit the $5K requirement somewhere in the third month.

 The next question is: What hotels are available in Tiers 1-4?

 The good news is that Ritz-Carlton hotels only have five tiers, so you aren’t missing out on much because of the tier limitation on the free nights.
 From here, it’s important to know how many hotels are in those four tiers and how many of those hotels are located in the United States:

 - Tier 1: 19 hotels, one in the U.S.